aosorio-avilez/flutter_fluent/README.md

-## flutter_platform
+## flutter_fluent
-Project that contain several packages that helps flutter projects with core features
+FlutterFluent is a set of Flutter packages that helps Flutter apps to use core services.